developer-zebra/developer-zebra-site/src/stagenow/5-1/stagingprofiles/index.md

 -->

 #### Android SUW Bypass Notes
-* **On devices with MX 9.0**, any `.bin` file causes Setup Wizard bypass.
+* **On devices with MX 9.0**, processing any `.bin` file causes Setup Wizard bypass.
-* **On devices with MX 9.1 and later**, a security check ensures that bypass occurs only if the StageNow Profile was created using MX 9.1 or later.
+* **On devices with MX 9.1 and later**, processing includes a security check to ensure that bypass occurs only if the StageNow Profile was created using MX 9.1 or later.
 * **Devices with MX 9.1 (or later) automatically skip the Android Set-up Wizard** and begin staging when a `.bin` file is found.<br>Learn more about [SUW bypass limitations](../Profiles/wipedevice/#setupwizardmanualbypass).

 #### Staging from External Storage Notes